kabir-daniel/itp_mps_application_portfolio/content/index.md

 - *Some words in the descriptions also have hyperlinks to provide more context when needed.
 (Coming Soon)*

 - *Each project has a subheading describing what kind of project it is.
-You can click on each of the subheadings to read about my interest in using them as methods of althernative scholarship.
+You can click on each of the subheadings to read about my interest in using them as methods of alternative scholarship.
 (Coming Soon)*

 ***